tenable/terrascan/docs/cicd.md

     --from-file=ssh-publickey=/path/to/.ssh/id_rsa.pub
 ```

-Configuring the job to delete only after the specified time see `ttlSecondsAfterFinished` will allow users to check for violations in the UI w/o having to use the notification, see example below.
+Configuring the job to delete only after the specified time see `ttlSecondsAfterFinished` will allow users to check for violations in the User Interface, the alternative is through **notifications**.

 ![picture](img/terrascan-argo-cd-resource-hook-logs.png)

-Below if a full example on building the terrascan-argo-cd integration container.
+Below is the full example of building the terrascan-argo-cd integration container.

 `known_hosts`